 Use your HSA to cover copays and prescriptions.

 Going along with our first point, you’ll probably still have copays when insurance steps in.
 The good news is that you can absolutely use your HSA to cover those costs.
 So not only are you saving money because these are pre-deductible costs, but you’ll pay for these totally tax-free.
-Additionally, if you have your HSA with First Dollar, you’ll have access to up to 85% off your prescriptions.
-Insurance doesn’t always get you the best price, so with this benefit, we’re ensuring you always get the lowest price on the medication you need.
+Additionally, look at programs like GoodRx to verify you’re getting the best price for your medication.
+Always double check prescription prices because insurance copay prices aren’t always the lowest!
 If you’re looking for treatment or doctor’s check out First Dollar’s shop to get started.

 Add up your yearly costs and plan to save in your HSA.